 Starting a Business Methodology

-Doing Business records all procedures officially required, or commonly done in practice, for an entrepreneur to start up and formally operate an industrial or commercial business, as well as the time and cost to complete them and the paid-in minimum capital requirement (figure 1).
+Doing Business records all procedures officially required, or commonly done in practice, for an entrepreneur to start up and formally operate an industrial or commercial business, as well as the time and cost to complete these procedures and the paid-in minimum capital requirement (figure 1).
 These procedures include obtaining all necessary licenses and permits and completing any required notifications, verifications or inscriptions for the company and employees with relevant authorities.
 The ranking on the ease of starting a business is the simple average of the percentile rankings on its component indicators (figure A.1).

 Information is also collected on the sequence in which procedures are to be completed and whether procedures may be carried out simultaneously.
 It is assumed that any required information is readily available and that the entrepreneur will pay no bribes.
 If answers by local experts differ, inquiries continue until the data are reconciled.